emissary-ingress/emissary/docs/howtos/linkerd2.md

 ## More information

-For more about Ambassador Edge Stack's integration with Linkerd 2, read the [service discovery configuration](../../topics/running/resolvers) documentation.
+For more about Edge Stack's integration with Linkerd 2, read the [service discovery configuration](../../topics/running/resolvers) documentation.
 For further reading about Linkerd 2 multi-cluster, see the [install documentation](https://linkerd.io/2/tasks/installing-multicluster/) and [introduction](https://linkerd.io/2/features/multicluster/).